awsdocs/amazon-ec2-user-guide-windows/doc_source/ebs-detaching-volume.md

 1. From your Windows instance, unmount the volume\.

    1. Log in to your Windows instance using Remote Desktop\.
-For more information, see [Connecting to Your Windows Instance](connecting_to_windows_instance.md)\.
+For more information, see [Connecting to your Windows instance](connecting_to_windows_instance.md)\.

    1. Start the Disk Management utility\.